PackagePages/LaravelPackage.com/docs/09-routing.md

 ```

 ## Assets
 It is likely that you'll want to include a CSS and/or javascript file when you're adding views to your package.
-This section will explain how you can add these files and we'll start with creating a separate directory.

 ### Creating an 'assets' directory
-If you want to use a CSS stylesheet and/or include a javascript file in your views, create an assets directory in the `resources/` folder.
+If you want to use a CSS stylesheet and/or include a javascript file in your views, create an `assets` directory in the `resources/` folder.
 Since we might include several stylesheets and/or javascript files let's create **two subfolders**: `css` and `js` to store these files respectively.
 A convention is to name the main javascript file `app.js` and the main stylesheet `app.css`.

 ### Customizable assets
 Just like the views, we can let our users customize the assets if they want.
 First, we'll determine where we'll export the assets in the `boot()` method of our service provider under the 'assets' key in a 'blogpackage' directory in the public path of the end user's Laravel app: